-This Specification incorporates new terminology introduced under the European EN 13108 series of standards for asphalt, the term asphalt in this case referring to mixtures of bituminous binder and aggregate.
+- S1.1.1 This Specification incorporates new terminology introduced under the European EN 13108 series of standards for asphalt, the term asphalt in this case referring to mixtures of bituminous binder and aggregate.
 These became effective in January 2008.
-Readers and practitioners should therefore be familiar with the new terms used in this Specification, as follows:

-"asphalt concrete" replaces the previous "coated materials
+Readers and practitioners should therefore be familiar with the new terms used in this Specification, as follows: - a) "asphalt concrete" replaces the previous "coated materials to BS4987" (bituminous mixtures) - b) "base" replaces the previous "base (roadbase)"

-(bituminous mixtures) to BS4987"

-"base" replaces the previous "base (roadbase)"

-Readers and practitioners should note that reference to "asphalt" is NOT limited to "hot rolled asphalt".
+Readers and practitioners should note that reference to "asphalt" is not limited to "hot rolled asphalt".

-- S1.1.1 An Undertaker executing road works shall carry out the excavation and reinstatement in accordance with this Specification.
+- S1.1.2 An Undertaker executing road works shall carry out the excavation and reinstatement in accordance with this Specification.
 Where this Specification allows alternatives, the Undertaker shall select one of the permitted options.
-Regardless of which alternative is selected, the Undertaker shall guarantee the performance of the reinstatement to the relevant standards, for the relevant guarantee period. - S1.1.2 The reinstatement shall be carried out using a permitted method incorporating the highest degree of immediate permanent reinstatement appropriate, in the opinion of the Undertaker, to the prevailing circumstances. - An interim reinstatement shall normally be made permanent within six months.
+Regardless of which alternative is selected, the Undertaker shall guarantee the performance of the reinstatement to the relevant standards, for the relevant guarantee period. - S1.1.3 The reinstatement shall be carried out using a permitted method incorporating the highest degree of immediate permanent reinstatement appropriate, in the opinion of the Undertaker, to the prevailing circumstances. - S1.1.4 An interim reinstatement shall normally be made permanent within six months.
 This period may be extended, by agreement, for an additional six months.
-Throughout the period in which an interim reinstatement is in situ, the performance requirement within S2 of this document applies. - S1.1.4 The requirements and standards in this Specification apply to roads which are maintainable or prospective public roads.
+Throughout the period in which an interim reinstatement is in situ, the performance requirement within Section S2 of this document applies.

+S1.1.5 The requirements and standards in this Specification apply to roads which are maintainable or prospective public roads.
 In the case of all other roads, only those relevant parts of this Specification relating to "Surround to Apparatus" and "Backfill" shall apply.
 Surfacing layers, if any, shall be reinstated, as far as is reasonably practicable, to match the existing construction.
 In all cases, reinstatement must be undertaken to the reasonable satisfaction of the appropriate Authority.

-\$1.2 Guarantee Period
+S1.2 Guarantee Period